Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Introduction

 \section{Introduction}

 In the past several decades, variational methods and optimization techniques have been extensively studied for solving image reconstruction problems.
-In particular, a number of regularizers, including total variation (TV), $l_p$ norm ($p\in [0,1]$), low rank, group Lasso, and nonlocal TV, have been proposed to improve the classical Tikhonov-type regularizers.
+For example, a number of regularizers, including total variation (TV) \cite{rudin1992nonlinear}, nonlocal TV \cite{buades2005non,buades2010image}, generalized TV \cite{bredies2010total}, and minmax-concave TV \cite{du2018minmax}, have been proposed to improve the classical Tikhonov-type regularizers in image reconstruction.
 Advanced optimization techniques were also developed to solve these nonsmooth and/or nonconvex reconstruction models for better computational efficiency, often by leveraging the special structures of the regularizers.
 However, the image reconstruction quality heavily depends on these hand-crafted regularizers, which are still overly simple and incapable to capture the complex structural features of images.
 Moreover, the slow convergence and subtle parameter tuning of the optimization algorithms have hindered their applications in real-world image reconstruction problems.

 Recent years have witnessed the tremendous success of deep learning in a large variety of real-world application fields \cite{DLH14,HSW89,LPW17,Yarotsky}.
 At the heart of deep learning are the deep neural networks (DNNs) which have provable representation power and the substantial amount of data available nowadays for training these DNNs.
 Deep learning was mostly used as a data-driven approach since the DNNs can be trained with little or no knowledge about the underlying functions to be approximated.
 However, there are several major issues of such standard deep learning approaches: (i) Generic DNNs may fail to approximate the desired functions if the training data is scarce; (ii) The training of these DNNs are prone to overfitting, noises, and outliers; and (iii) The trained DNNs are mostly ``blackboxes'' without rigorous mathematical justification and can be very difficult to interpret.